-The Code is not a rigid set of rules and is voluntary in nature.
-It is inspired by best practice corporate governance as set out in the OECD Principles of Corporate Governance (and the HCMC's "Blue Book") and recommendations of the European Commission.
+The implementation of the Code is undertaken on a voluntary basis by each company.
+Code provisions aim at the gradual adoption by Greek companies of best corporate governance practices as set out in the OECD Principles of Corporate Governance (and the HCMC's "Blue Book"), recommendations of the European Commission and other international best practices.
 The Code provides practical policies and processes that Greek companies can use as a tool to achieve good governance practice.
-While founded on the Greek regulatory framework (the provisions of which in any case prevail), the aim of the Code's principles and practices is to provide guidance on areas where the law is silent or provides only minimum requirements.
+While founded on the Greek legal framework (the provisions of which in any case prevail), the aim of the Code's principles and practices is to provide guidance on areas where the law is silent or provides only minimum requirements.
 For this reason, the Code uses aspirational language (i.e. the verb "should") to set forth its principles and provisions.
 Where the Code refers to existing legal requirements, the present tense is used to distinguish these provisions from the best practice aspirational recommendations.